Galileo (spacecraft): Galileo entry probe

 The atmospheric probe was built by Hughes Aircraft Company's Space and Communications Group at its El Segundo, California plant.
-It weighed 339 kg and was 86 cm high.
+It weighed 339 kg and was 86 cm tall.

 Heat shield

-Inside the probe's heat shield, the scientific instruments were protected from extreme heat and pressure during its high-speed journey into the Jovian atmosphere, entering at 48 km/s.
+The scientific instruments were protected from extreme heat and pressure by a heat shield during its high-speed journey into the Jovian atmosphere, entering at 48 km/s.
 Temperatures reached around 16000 C. The ablative heat shield was made of carbon phenolic.
 NASA built a special laboratory, the Giant Planet Facility, to simulate the heat load, which was similar to the convective and radiative heating experienced by an ICBM warhead reentering the atmosphere.